 A: Yes.
-With even a minor accident the police will document the accident and assist in the exchange of information.
-If the accident involves serious personal injury the information and investigation that the police will provide may prove invaluable in proving your case at a later date.
-If you are able to do so, obtain the identity of the other driver and any witnesses who may be able to provide first hand information.
+With even a minor accident, the police will document the accident and assist in the exchange of information.
+If the accident involves serious personal injury, the information and investigation that the police will provide may prove invaluable in proving your case at a later date.
+If you are able to do so, obtain the identity of the other driver and any witnesses who may be able to provide the first-hand information.
 With cell phones available to almost everyone, a quick way to preserve information is to simply take a good photograph of the other drivers' license.

 Q: The other driver's insurance company is calling me?
-Should I provide them information?
+Should I provide the information?

 Q: What am I supposed to do as far as my own automobile insurance is concerned?

 A: You should immediately report the accident to your insurance company.
 Your policy of insurance requires that you do this, and failure to report an accident can be a basis for denial of coverage.
 They will begin an investigation into the accident.
 You should be cooperative with the investigation and freely provide information to your insurance company.
 Unlike the situation with the other driver's insurance company, you may provide your own company a recorded interview.

 Q: I need medical care.
 How am I supposed to pay for it?